petrzakopal/petrzakopal.com/README.md

 # My personal website

-For now it states just that I should make myself a website.
+For now this page states just that I should make myself a website.
 Should I?

 Follow me at [@petr_zakopal](https://x.com/petr_zakopal).